Physicslibrary/Threejs-VR-Sensors/README.md

 There are three versions of Raspbian Buster.
 The 1138 MB version is chosen because it is half the size of the full version and without extra softwares not used in writing three.js codes and interfacing sensors.
 The Lite version is Linux text-only and is not recommended as examples are shown with GUI and text.
 However, Lite is excellent for a minimal low overhead headless Linux access point after testing on full version.

 After Raspbian is booted, select "Preferences/Raspberry Pi Configuration" and enable I<sup>2</sup>C and SPI.
+(So far, the sensors are I<sup>2</sup>C. Sensors with SPI could be used in future projects.)

 <img src="images/1-pi-config.png" width="512">